Stivaros/CFApp/README.md

 ### Orders

-- [ ] Move "New Order" button to top right, similar to Products index view.
+- [x] Move "New Order" button to top right, similar to Products index view.
-- [ ] Carousel text styling.
-- [ ] Line break between "Create Order" and "Back" buttons.
+- [x] Line break between "Create Order" and "Back" buttons.
-- [ ] Create product dropdown in the order menu using "select".
+- [x] Create product dropdown in the order menu using "select".